justincoon/ooverlap/docs/fspec/fspec.md

 ###Group: Moderator View
 ![Group Profile:Mod View] (https://github.com/umass-cs-326/team-undefined/blob/master/docs/fspec/images/group_ModView.png)
+Edit: Please note, this moderator view was not ultimately created for our final version

 Groups are for things such as a clubs, project teams, etc., where you will have recurring events.
 This is the moderator view.
 Moderators either were either the creator of the group / invited to become a moderator by a creator.
 This meets the moderator’s needs in the following ways:
 - Moderators can accept / decline people to the group (by clicking on the request - triggering a pop up window to confirm or reject)
 - Moderators have easy access to all of their members / other moderators